 Portland, Maine.
 Abyssinian Church

-The meeting house was spared the ravages of Portland's Great Fire of 1866, largely due to preventative action by Reuben Ruby, who first detected the fire and (according to tradition) covered the wooden-shingled roof of the building with wet blankets.
-By the end of the nineteenth century, however, a number of factors led to diminishing membership and eventual closure, including the presence of more black churches in the area and, paradoxically, increased racial integration.
+The meeting house was spared the ravages of Portland's Great Fire of 1866, largely due to preventative action by Ruby's son William Ruby, who first detected the fire and, according to tradition, covered the wooden-shingled roof of the building with wet blankets.
+By the end of the nineteenth century, however, a number of factors led to diminishing membership and eventual closure, including the presence of more Black churches in the area and, paradoxically, increased racial integration.
 A tragic and unforeseeable event in 1898 solidified the decline, when seventeen male parishioners died aboard the steamship Portland when it was shipwrecked in a November gale.
 In 1917, the congregation was officially dissolved by an act of the Maine Legislature.
 Most of the remaining parishioners became members of the African Methodist Episcopal Zion Church, now known as the Green Memorial A.M.E.
 Zion Church, located on Sheridan Street in Portland.
 The former meeting house was subsequently converted to tenement housing and fell into disrepair, but a process of restoration began in the late 1990s, and the building has now been added to the National Register of Historic Places.

 The digital materials below are provided in partnership with the Maine Historical Society and further information can be found in their catalog.
 They include the Church record book and Society record book, largely kept simultaneously to one another.
 Both volumes include extensive meeting minutes.
 Church records include member listings, vital records and baptisms, and a chronicle of liturgical occassions.
 The Society's book records financial transactions in addition to the organization's meeting minutes.

-This volume comprises the official record book of the Abyssian Church in Portland, and encompasses meeting minutes, ecclesiastical council results, admissions, member lists, baptisms, deaths, a chronicle of liturgical events, and copies of correspondence.
-In the beginning of the volume the committee states their intention to adopt the covenant of the Second Church in Portland, with which they were already familiar having previously been members of that church.
-The volume's meeting minutes contain a prohibition against "dancing theaters and sirkices".
+This volume comprises the official record book of the Abyssinian Church in Portland, and encompasses meeting minutes, ecclesiastical council results, admissions, member lists, baptisms, deaths, a chronicle of liturgical events, and copies of correspondence.
+In the beginning of the volume the committee states their intention to adopt the covenant of the Second Church in Portland, with which they were already familiar, having previously been members of that church.
+The volume's meeting minutes notably contain a prohibition against "dancing theaters and sirkices [sic]".

-This bound volume of records was kept by the Abyssinian Religious Society of Portland, overlapping chronologically with the records of the Abyssinian Church itself.
+This bound volume of records was kept by the Abyssinian Religious Society of Portland, overlapping chronologically with the records of the Church.
 It consists of meeting minutes and financial records, including an inserted folder of notes detailing outgoing and incoming payments.

 These digital resources have been made possible in part by the Council on Library and Information Resources, through a Digitizing Hidden Collections grant.